Who is 'Skywalker' in Star Wars: The Rise of the Skywalker? The ending, explained

 The Rise of Skywalker ends with a massive space battle between the Resistance and the First Order, this time armed with a freshly built fleet of Star Destroyers because, well, it's Star Wars and that's how these movies end.
 At first, it's just the Resistance, but Lando Calrissian (a clearly having fun Billy Dee Williams) and Chewbacca rounded up seemingly every free ship in the galaxy for a massive assault.
 It's a visually impressive moment as the screen fills with ships jumping out of hyperspace.

-The real action, however, is on the Sith planet below, where Rey has her own fight against a resurrected Emperor Palpatine.
+The real action, however, is on the Sith planet of Exogol below, where Rey has her own fight against a resurrected Emperor Palpatine.

 Throughout much of the latter half of The Rise of Skywalker, Rey (Daisy Ridley) has to deal with the revelation that she is Emperor Palpatine's granddaughter.
 She's not just Rey, she's Rey Palpatine.
 It's a retcon of The Last Jedi's idea that anyone could be a Force user and a meaningful player in this series.
 Nope, she's basically Force royalty.